-- 43.1 Where an Employee is required to work at times and / or in places where the use of public transport could reasonably be deemed to place the Employee in a position of possible personal risk, AHPRA will provide suitable transport or authorise the Employee to use his or her own vehicle.
-This clause includes where applicable, the Employee's travel between his or her own home and place of work. - 43.2An Employee, required to use his or her private motor vehicle in the course of his / her employment, will be reimbursed for kilometre costs and any other motor vehicle reimbursement expenses incurred in the course of the Employee's employment and authorised by AHPRA. - 43.3The Employee must obtain the prior approval of AHPRA before using their private motor vehicle during the course of their employment. - 43.4Following use, the Employee must submit a declaration stating the date, the purpose of the trip, the number of kilometres travelled and the type of vehicle used. - 43.5The rates payable in respect of motor kilometre costs will be the rates determined by the ATO from time to time.
+- 43.1 Where an employee is required to work at times and/or in places where the use of public transport could reasonably be deemed to place the employee in a position of possible personal risk.
+Ahpra will provide suitable transport or authorise the employee to use their own vehicle.
+This clause includes where applicable, the employee's travel between their own home and place or work. - 43.2 An employee, required to use their private motor vehicle in the course of their employment, will be reimbursed for the kilometre costs and any other motor vehicle reimbursement expenses incurred in the course of the employee's employment and authorised by Ahpra. - 43.3 The employee must obtain the prior approval of Ahpra before using their private motor vehicle during the course of their employment. - 43.4 Following use, the employee must submit a declaration stating the date, the purpose of the trip, the number of kilometres travelled, and the type of vehicle used. - 43.5 The rates payable in respect of motor kilometre costs will be the rates determined by the ATO from time to time.

-44. Travelling Expenses
+44. Travelling expenses

-- 44.1 Where AHPRA requires an Employee in the course of duties to be absent overnight or for part of the day a travel allowance will be paid according to the ATO rates.
-The Employee will be reimbursed for reasonable travelling, accommodation and other incidental expenses on production of satisfactory evidence of the expenses incurred by the Employee where the expenses are greater than the travel allowance provided. - 44.2 This provision does not apply if the expenses are paid for by AHPRA. - 44.3 Travel expenses will be paid in accordance with the rates for work related travel which does not require evidence of expenses incurred, as promulgated by the ATO. - 44.4 Where an Employee is required to work at times and/or in places where the use of public transport could reasonably be deemed to place the Employee in a position of possible personal risk, AHPRA will provide suitable transport or authorise the Employee to use his or her own vehicle.
-This clause includes, where applicable, the Employee's travel between his or her home and place of work.
+44.1 Where Ahpra requires an employee in the course of duties to be absent overnight or for part of the day a travel allowance will be paid according to the ATO rates.
+The employee will be reimbursed for reasonable travelling, accommodation and other incidental expenses on production of satisfactory evidence of the expenses incurred by the employee where the expenses are greater than the travel allowance provided.

+- 44.2 This provision does not apply if the expenses are paid for by Ahpra. - 44.3 Travel expenses will be paid in accordance with the rates for work related travel which does not require evidence of expenses incurred, as promulgated by the ATO. - 44.4 Where an employee is required to work at times and/ or in places where the use of public transport could reasonably be deemed to place the employee in a position of possible personal risk.
+Ahpra will provide suitable transport or authorise the employee to use their own vehicle.
+This clause includes, where applicable, the employee's travel between their home and place of work.

-45. Reimbursement of Expenses
+45. Reimbursement of expenses

-- 45.1 General provisions: - (a) AHPRA will reimburse the Employee his or her reasonable out of pocket expenses actually and necessarily incurred in the course of his or her authorised duties, subject to Employees supplying appropriate evidence to AHPRA of the expense. - (b) AHPRA must apply the rulings of the Commissioner of Taxation (ATO) relating to reasonable allowances in determining the maximum rates payable, unless otherwise agreed. - (c) The amount of an expense will be considered reasonable where it does not exceed the relevant amounts set by the ATO as adjusted from time to time. - 45.2 Allowable expenses:
+- 45.1 General provisions: - a.
+Ahpra will reimburse the employee their reasonable out of pocket expenses actually and necessarily incurred in the course of their authorised duties, subject to employees supplying appropriate evidence to Ahpra of the expense. - b.
+Ahpra must apply the rulings of the Commissioner of Taxation (ATO) relating to reasonable allowances in determining the maximum rates payable, unless otherwise agreed. - c.
+The amount of an expense will be considered reasonable where it does not exceed the relevant amounts set by the ATO as adjusted from time to time. - 45.2 Allowable expenses: